-This is an elegant, romantic, macaroni and cheese with flavors of crisp white wine and thyme to cut the heavier sharp white cheddar cheese.
+This is an elegant, romantic, Wine and Thyme Macaroni and Cheese with flavors of crisp white wine and thyme to cut the heavier sharp white cheddar cheese.
 And just a touch of bacon in the crunchy topping to perfect it all.
 The ingredients in this dinner blend so perfectly, they may convince you to never go back to traditional mac n cheese again. ..Just maybe.

 So whether it is Valentine’s Day, an anniversary, or just a date night, this dreamy dinner will get you all the points. 💗❤💖